-Unsightly veins in your face, legs, and ankles can be quite bothersome, especially if you work hard to maintain a healthy, attractive appearance.
+Unsightly veins may be tiny, but they can be quite bothersome, especially if you work hard to maintain a healthy, attractive appearance.
 Laser treatments can significantly reduce the appearance of these veins without any needles or incisions by precisely targeting the tiny blood vessels under the surface.Click to request your Free Consult with Dr. Branman

 The Sciton laser can achieve great results for patients as young as their early 20s who are bothered by the appearance of any of the following:

 - Spider veins

 We use the Sciton laser to reduce unsightly veins in a process that works just like laser hair removal.
 The laser energy (at a specific wavelength) is absorbed by pigment in the blood of the vein.
 The energy of the Sciton laser can penetrate the skin, bypassing the skin pigment and becoming absorbed by the red pigment in the blood.
 Since the beam passes through a computer-controlled cooling plate, it does not harm the skin.
 This technique represents an improvement over previous vein treatments that used a short wavelength laser.